crisu83/php-expression/README.md

 require(__DIR__ . '/path/to/php-expression/Exception/Runtime.php');
 require(__DIR__ . '/path/to/php-expression/Exception/Syntax.php');

-// Define an example function that we will evaluate. function foobar() {
+// Define an example class that we will use in this example. class Test
+{
+  public function foobar()
+  {
     return 'foobar';
   }
+}

 // This is code that we will run through the expression object.
-$code = 'return foobar();';
+$code = '$test = new Test; return $test->foobar();';

 // Create a new expression for the code above.
 $exp = new \Crisu83\PhpExpression\Expression($code);

+// By default no classes are allowed to be used when evaluating the expression
+// so we need to explicitly allow the expression to use the 'Test' class.
+$exp->setAllowedClassNames(array('Test'));

-// By default no functions are allowed to be run when evaluating the expression
+// By default no functions are allowed to be called when evaluating the expression
 // so we need to explicitly allow the expression to run the 'foobar' function.
 $exp->setAllowedFunctions(array('foobar'));